AsmusAB/zug/README.md

 # zug

-**zug** is a simple Rust command-line utility for encrypting and decrypting files using AES-256-GCM authenticated encryption.
+**zug** is a simple Rust command-line utility for encrypting and decrypting files using AES-256-GCM-SIV encryption.

 The project derives its name from the Swiss canton of *Zug*.
 Switzerland being one of the countries with the strongest privacy laws on earth. 🇨🇭🏔️